dina-web-nrm/dina-collections/packages/models/src/specimenService/taxonInformation/description.md

 ### Examples

-"Pusa hispida" is the accepted name for a taxon in the local classification, and “Phoca hispida” one of its synonyms.
+"Pusa hispida" is the accepted name for a taxon in the local classification, and "Phoca hispida" one of its synonyms.
 Consequently, "Pusa hispida" should be the locally accepted name (curatorial name) for a specimen that has been determined as "Phoca hispida".

 ### Notes